internetarchive/jpg241/README.md

 For the preview image, you can just serve out the start of the file, cutting it off at the 3rd instance of hex pair of bytes `FFDA` 😁

-(This will truncate the file after only sending out the first 2 "scans")
+(This will truncate the file after only sending out the first 2 "scans".)

 ## Demo Site